 Dental Hygienists: Helping You Maintain a Clean, Healthy Smile

-By providing essential preventive dental care, dental hygienists make it possible for dentists to focus on other complex and specialized dental procedures.
-Dental hygienists play a vital collaborative and auxiliary role in dentistry to ensure the highest and most comprehensive and efficient level of oral health care for all patients.
-Dental hygienists also provide services important for good health to underserved populations.
+By providing essential preventive dental care, hygienists make it possible for dentists to focus on other complex and specialized dental procedures.
+Hygienists play a vital collaborative and auxiliary role in dentistry to ensure the highest and most comprehensive and efficient level of oral health care for all patients.
+They also provide services important for good health to underserved populations.

 Services provided by hygienists may include: